Albizia canescens: Human uses

 Albizia canescens is a little-known tree even within its native range.
 In the early 20th century it was used to some degree as a source of high quality cabinet timber, although this use has apparently ceased, possibly due to a decline in abundance.
 However the species retains potential as a high value plantation species, being capable of rapid growth.

 The species also has high potential as an agroforestry species, due to the value of the leaves and pods as stock feed.
 Although the leaf and pod fall is produced in lower quantities than those of A. lebbek, the material is much more palatable to livestock.
 A. canescens also enhances pasture growth at low densities.

 Aboriginal Australians traditionally used the gum of the tree as a food source.

-Albizia canescens is also contains many of the same psychoactive components as A. lebbeck although no record of its use as a psychoactive agent exists.
+Albizia canescens also contains many of the same psychoactive components as A. lebbeck although no record of its use as a psychoactive agent exists.